Wine Not Comparable to other Alcohol

 The French Minister spoke out on live TV

 Reynauld retorted: “What blindness!
 Mr. Guillaume, all doctors invite you to take a tour of the emergency room on a bullfighting night.
 To be more precise, every day there are people with acute alcohol poisoning due to wine.” he said.
+Stating that wine should not be compared to other alcohol is irresponsible.

 Vice President of the National Association for the Prevention of Alcoholism and Addiction – ANPAA.
 Bernard Basset, took to Twitter to contradict the french ministers statement with statistics provided by the French Observatory of Drugs and Addiction (OFDT).